What is the mission of this program?

 Minnetrista Theatre Preserves (MTP) is a touring theatre group that provides an easy way to incorporate the art of theatre into learning.
 MTP aims to offer schools a hassle-free and lower cost field trip experience by bringing professional theatre productions into the classroom, with shows built upon educational standards.

 What standards do the programs cover?

 The standards covered change with each new show MTP adds to the outreach program.
-See show descriptions for listings of core and state standards.
+See show descriptions for listings of state standards.

 What is the length of each program?